SAP/abap-to-json/docs/basic.md

 For deserialization, the flag is used to tell the deserializer that the value shall be placed in a non-key field of the structure.

 # Supported SAP_BASIS releases
-The code was tested from SAP_BASIS 7.00 and higher, but I do not see the reasons why it cannot be downported on lower releases too.
+The code was tested from SAP_BASIS 7.00 and higher, but I do not see the reasons why it cannot be downported on lower releases either.
 But if you plan to use it on SAP_BASIS 7.02 and higher (and do not need property name pretty-printing) better consider the standard solution for **ABAP**, using CALL TRANSFORMATION.
 It shall be faster, while implemented in the kernel.
 See the [blog of Horst Keller](http://scn.sap.com/community/abap/blog/2013/07/04/abap-news-for-release-740--abap-and-json) for details.
 Maybe the best will be, if you need support in lower SAP_BASIS releases as well as in 7.02 and higher, to modify provided a class in a way to generate the same **JSON** format as standard ABAP CALL TRANSFORMATION for JSON does and redirect flow to home-made code or built-in **ABAP** transformation depending on SAP_BASIS release.

 # Further optimizations
 * Be aware, that usage of flag conversion_exits may significantly decrease performance - use only in cases, when you are sure that you need it.